W1ldPo1nter/django-queryable-properties/docs/basics.rst

 Class-based approach
 ^^^^^^^^^^^^^^^^^^^^

-Using the class-based approach, the queryable property is implemented as a subclass of ``QueryableProperty``:
+Using the class-based approach, the queryable property is implemented as a subclass of :class:`queryable_properties.properties.QueryableProperty`:

 .. code-block:: python